Frachtwerk/feedbackfin/README.md

 This is the URL to send the feedback to.
 The widget will make a POST request to this URL with the feedback data as a JSON body.

 Generate a webhook URL easily using Rowy's low-code platform and manage feedback data on a collaborative spreadsheet-UI.
 Optionally, you can further automate on incoming feedback with Rowy's built-in code-editor (eg: notify on team slack/discord, email follow up etc).

-End-to-end video instructions on the [website&nbsp;&UpperRightArrow;](https://feedbackfin.com/setup)

 ## Options